amishi-arora/Habit-Tracker-CPSC-210/README.md

 This project interests me because I often find it difficult to stay disciplined and consistent with my goals.
 I see this project as an opportunity to develop a solution for myself and others facing similar challenges.

+## User Stories
+- As a user, I want to be able to add a custom habit to my tracker
+- As a user, I want to be able to be able to view the habits added to my tracker
+- As a user, I want to be able to check off my habits daily if I complete them
+- As a user, I want to be able to view the number of consecutive days I have completed my habit
+- As a user, I want to be able to delete habits from my tracker